Institute of Electric Mobility and Energy Storage Systems

 Research Project

-In sub-Saharan Africa, there is a significant need for sustainable development, social justice, and economic self-determination.
-Around 30% of harvests are lost indirectly due to poor seed and cultivation practices, and over 20% due to inefficient drying and storage methods.
-Moreover, many farmers are heavily dependent on intermediaries, which limits their economic independence.
-Save the Grain addresses these challenges by working closely with local communities and engaging in genuine exchange to develop innovative solutions that actively reduce food losses.
-Central to this effort is the use of a solar-powered dryer (“Solar Dryer”) that operates independently of the electrical grid and is specifically adapted to conditions in regions lacking reliable infrastructure.
-This technology not only improves food availability but also promotes access to education and gender equality, creates employment opportunities, and lays the foundation for a self-determined and sustainable future.
+Save the Grain addresses this need directly.
+Working closely with local communities and engaging in dialogue on equal footing, it develops innovative solutions aimed at actively reducing food losses.
+Central to this effort is the use of a solar-powered dryer (“Solar Dryer”), which operates without grid electricity and is specifically adapted to the conditions in regions lacking reliable infrastructure.
+This technology not only improves food availability but also promotes access to education and gender equality, creates jobs, and helps lay the foundation for a self-determined future.

 Fig. 1: Functional principle of the Solar Dryer.